dekuNukem/STM32_tutorials/README.md

 There are **hundreds** of STM32 variants to choose from.
 You can go from 50 cents STM32F0 up to 400MHz STM32H7.
 All of them uses the same tool and code structure so it's trivially easy to port between them.
 They also mostly have the same pinout for a given package type, so you can simply drop in a more powerful chip without changing the circuit design should the need arises.

-#### 5V tolerant

-All digital pins are 5V tolerant, so you can safely hook them up to legacy systems.

 #### Integrated Bootloader

 All STM32s have built-in bootloader for uploading firmware without using a programmer.
 This can be done through Serial, USB or even I2C, SPI and CAN bus, all without taking up user flash memory like Arduino does.

+#### 5V tolerant

+All digital pins are 5V tolerant, so you can safely hook them up to legacy systems.

+#### Cost effective

+If you're designing a product and making own circuit board, using a STM32 chip is much cheaper, compact, and clean than plopping a whole Arduino on it, especially if you're doing a production run.

 ### Disadvantages: